gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

   <div>libpulsecore</div>
 </div>

 The sample cache is an in-memory storage for short named batches of samples that may be uploaded to the server once and then played multiple times.

-The sample cache is useful for event sounds.
-It's also could be an unsophisticated way to overcome the latency issues because the samples are played after they're already fully uploaded to the server, and the application or network latency will not cause glitches.
+It is usually used for event sounds.

 Clients may create, remove, and play the sample cache entries using several protocols: